IN BRIEF: What we know about overnight Ukrainian drone attacks on Russian regions

-MOSCOW, October 8. /TASS/.
-Air defenses downed 53 Ukrainian drones over Russian regions last night, the Defense Ministry said.
+MOSCOW, October 14. /TASS/.
+Air defenses shot down 40 Ukrainian drones over Russian regions and the Black Sea last night, the Defense Ministry reported.

-Drone debris prompted the evacuation of 50 people in the city of Lipetsk; dry grass caught fire in the Salsky District of the Rostov Region.
+Several private houses suffered damage in enemy drone strikes in the Tambov Region.

 TASS has gathered the key information about the consequences of the attacks.